rfischer-nfa/tk-nested-modal-dialog-test/README.md

 - open shotgun desktop
 - open browser, goto Assets page
 - select an asset and right-mouse click the "Test Nested Modal Dialogs" command
-- in the first dialog (akin to Connection) click OK
+- in the first modal dialog click OK
-- an error dialog pops, click OK
+- a second modal dialog pops, click OK
-- in the first dialog click Browse...
-- click Ok on the second (Browse) dialog
 - both dialogs will close

 The event loops of both the inner and outer modal dialogs are quitting.

 Per documentation their event loops should only exit when their window closes.

-This may be related to the odd way the Ok and Browse actions are
+Calling engine.clear_busy() before show_modal fixes this.